rvj07ai/rvj07ai/README.md

 - 👋 Hi, I’m Ravijeet Kumar
-- 👀 I’m interested in building AI Products
+- 👀 I’m interested in building AI Products be it using Deep Learning & ML
-- 🌱 I’m currently learning new skills in the field of Deep Learning , ML and  ML system design
+- 🌱 I’m currently learning new skills in ML system design
 - 💞️ I’m looking to collaborate on projects in Computer Vision and NLP
 - 📫 How to reach me : rvj07rocks@gmail.com